Sat Sandarbhas: The Catuḥsūtrī Ṭīkā and Vedāntic synthesis

+Through this correlation, Jīva established a foundational Vedāntic base for Gauḍīya theology well over a century before Baladeva Vidyabhushana composed the school's standalone commentary, the Govinda Bhashya.

-Krishna-sandarbha
+4. Krishna-sandarbha

 Krishna-sandarbha gives a number of quotes from various scriptures to prove that Krishna is the supreme god.
 Discusses the pastimes and qualities of Krishna as well as his avatars and functionary expansions.
 There is a description of Goloka, the planet of Krishna in relation to Vrindavana in the material sphere, the eternal associates of Krishna and their expansions, and a description of the Gopis and the topmost position of Radha among them.